Coinbase vs Crypto.com - 2026 UK Comparison

 Can You Trust Coinbase and Crypto.com in Terms of Safety and Regulation?

-Both Coinbase and Crypto.com are FCA-registered, meaning they comply with UK KYC/AML standards.
+Both Coinbase and Crypto.com are FCA-registered in the UK, complying with KYC/AML standards.
 They use cold storage, two-factor authentication, and insurance for custodial funds.
-Coinbase has never experienced a major hack, while Crypto.com’s 2022 breach prompted major upgrades to security and transparency.
+Coinbase (CB Payments Ltd, FRN 900635) has never experienced a major platform hack, while Crypto.com’s 2022 breach prompted major security upgrades.
+Neither platform provides FSCS protection — crypto assets on any UK exchange are not covered by the government-backed compensation scheme.
+For a full security breakdown, see our Is Coinbase Safe? guide.

 | Feature | Coinbase | Crypto.com | Verdict |